 Let’s talk briefly about the timing for taking your post workout.
 There is a specific window of time after your workout that is basically the “sweet spot”.
 This is when your body will optimize the proteins and nutrients that your post workout provides.

-This important “sweet spot” is right around 45 minutes after your workout.
-Immediately after you exercise, your blood is still pumping through the veins in the muscles and your brain, not your digestive tract.
+Although this is not critical, may trainers recommend getting in your protein around 45 minutes after your workout.
+Immediately after exercise, your blood is still pumping through the veins in the muscles and organs, not your digestive tract.

-A serving of post workout protein powder is generally around 20 grams.
-Depending on many factors, this may not be enough.
-These factors include: your fitness goals and your metabolism but most importantly your weight.
-These factors that influence how much to take could be another post by itself, but I’ll stick to the basics.
+The quantity that you take is another important factor.
+A serving of post workout protein powder should be about 20 grams or more.
+Depending on many factors, you may want to consume more than this.
+These factors include your fitness goals and metabolism but most importantly your weight.
+These factors influence how much your body will need.

-Many serious athletes take additional recovery supplements after their workout including Creatine and BCAA’s, which can be purchased separately from your post workout supplement.
-These additional supplements abide by the same timing rules for consumption.
+To blend these protein powders, all you need is a shaker and some water or milk.
+I prefer to use unsweetened almond milk with mine.
+Many serious athletes and gym goers take additional recovery supplements after their workout including Creatine and BCAA’s.
+These are taken along with your protein powder.
+These supplements abide by the same timing rules for consumption.

-The Post Protein Conclusion
+The Post Workout Protein Conclusion